ngallo/pic-model/draft/0.1/pic-model.md

 - causal constraints (depth, quorum, attestation scope),
 - model constraints (capability reduction, disclosure monotonicity),
 - CTA policy (validated against τ’s own metadata),
-- external signals **only when attested as part of τ’s policy context**.
+- external signals **only when attested as part of τ’s policy context**,
+- time-based or contextual constraints explicitly attested in any PCA (expiry, deadline, epoch) that permanently invalidate all future successors.

 **One executor’s inability to generate PoC is irrelevant.**
 τ ends structurally only when **no admissible executor can ever generate a valid next PCA**.